Antenna 3 Lombardia

 Antenna 3, formerly known as "Antenna 3 Lombardia" and also known as "Antennatre" is a private TV station.
-It was founded in 1977 by Renzo Villa, a clerk of the municipality of Varese, who became a self made TV publisher.
+It was founded in Legnano in 1977 by Renzo Villa, a clerk of the municipality of Varese, who became a self made TV publisher.
 Enzo Tortora, a famous Italian showbiz personality, was instrumental in its founding.

 Antenna 3 was one of the first Italian private TV stations, born once the state monopoly on television broadcasting was ended by the small TV station Telebiella.
 In those years Atennatre was the largest out of 1500 private Italian TV stations.
 Attenatre had one of the most modern broadcasting centers in Europe, and the biggest TV studio, the so-called "Studio 1".

 It was established in Legnano, a small town in the suburbs of Milan, near Malpensa airport.